 Nisga'a Memorial Lava Bed Park Photo Kim Walker

 Kitwanga is located on the Stewart-Cassiar Highway 37, 4 km (2.5 mi) north of the Yellowhead Highway 16 junction, between Kitwancool and the Gitwangak Indian reserves.
+It is 116 km (72 mi) northwest of Smithers and 99 km (61 mi) northeast of Terrace.

 The grass-covered hill at Kitwanga was the scene of fierce First Nations tribal battles two centuries ago; which resulted in the destruction of the Gitwangak fort and cedar dwellings.
 Previously these structures had stood to protect the Gitksan people, their fishing sites, and the active trade routes in the region.